Learn about Spanish nouns ending in -ez and -eza

-In Spanish nouns that end in -z can be either masculine or feminine, but nouns that end in -ez are always feminine.
+In Spanish nouns that end in -z can be either masculine or feminine, but nouns that end in -ez are always feminine (however, there are a couple of exceptions).
 They tend to be abstract words.
 Have a look at some of the most common nouns ending in -ez:

 La niñez debe ser una época feliz para todo el mundo.Childhood should be a happy time for everyone.